1920s Men’s Fashion Guide: Style of the Roaring Decade

 Steve Buscemi wears a three-piece suit as Nucky Thompson in Boardwalk Empire.
 Photo: HBO

-Boardwalk Empire transports viewers into the sartorial elegance of the 1920s Prohibition era in Atlantic City.
+Boardwalk Empire transports viewers into the sartorial elegance of Atlantic City during the 1920s Prohibition era.
 Steve Buscemi’s character, Nucky Thompson, dons historically accurate vests and double-breasted suits crafted with an artisan’s eye for detail, drawing from genuine 1920s designs.

 Costume designers used vintage patterns to ensure authenticity, making Thompson a character and a portrait of the era’s fashion.